 - Exit 12 for Interstate 15 - former Exit 10

-The exit to Nevada 564 (Lake Mead Parkway) at the southeast end of Interstate 215 is unnumbered.
+The exit to SR 564 (Lake Mead Parkway) at the southeast end of Interstate 215 is unnumbered.

 NDOT prepared conceptual plans with several proposed alignments of an eastern beltway for public input.
 Public response resulted in many preferring super arterials be built instead of an eastern beltway segment.
 High costs for right of way acquisition through dense residential and commercial areas also put the beltway concept out of reach financially.